Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Day 2 | Full-day Kathmandu Valley sightseeing & trek preparation

 After breakfast, a representative will pick you up at your hotel.
 Today, you will take a guided tour of UNESCO World Heritage Sites, such as Swayambhunath (Monkey Temple), Kathmandu Durbar Square, Pashupatinath, and Boudhanath.
-The tour will allow you to glimpse the rich culture and history of Kathmandu.
+The tour will allow you to explore the rich culture and history of Kathmandu.
 We will spend the entire day exploring the city.

 In the evening, we will check your equipment and gear for the trek and provide a short briefing about the journey.
 If you need any equipment, we can help you get it.